cesarandreu/laser_tag_nodejs/README.md

 Each player is assigned a number, which gets transmitted by the infrared laser.
 When another player receives a valid enemy number it transmits this to the smartphone, and then the smartphone transmits it to the server.

+When the end game conditions are met, the server nofies every player.
 At the end of each game you can see a map with markers showing the places where you got shot.

 ---

 ###Project Links

-The project itself has three components:
+The project has three components:

 * [__System__ (Gun + Vest)](https://github.com/cesarandreu/laser_tag_reloaded)